ZBT-Tools/HT-PEM-Stack-Model/README.md

 # Usage
 Download the repository and execute the pemfc/main_app.py (pure cli program) or the pemfc/gui_app.py (GUI program) file with your Python interpreter.
-Input parameters can be adapted in the corresponding files in the "settings" folder.
+Input parameters can be adjusted via GUI or in  the corresponding files in the pemfc/settings folder.
 At the end of a simulation run, a folder called "output" will be created, which contains the results in various data files and plots.
-Settings can be adjusted in the GUI or in the specific files under pemfc/settings.

 # References:
 Stack discretization, temperature coupling, reactant transport and membrane properties according to: